nicoloddo/EmotiveSubtitles/README.md

 This is a prototype of emotional subtitle transcription for deaf people.

+The valence of the speaker (how negative or positive the emotion is) is indicated by the color of the subtitle.
+The arousal, is indicated by how big the subtitle is.

 Transcription and emotion predictions are done with Hume AI.
 I perform a simple dimensionality reduction in JavaScript to obtain Valence and Arousal.
 I do not store any data.
 Everything is sent to Hume AI or processed in your own browser locally.
 For now it supports only audio files, and under 1MB.

 I did this small project in 2 days to try Hume AI API for emotion recognition.
 The idea of emotional subtitles is something that jumped in my mind while watching a movie some time ago!